The essay below is an expanded version of an article first published at the Manhattan Institute's City Journal.

 On the face of it, it seems he has a point.
 Prominent Muslim voices lead Women's Marches in cities across America and argue for "intersectional feminism."
 Groups such as the Council on American-Islamic Relations (CAIR) – just 10 years ago named by federal prosecutors as part of an enormous terror finance network – now spend a great deal of time publishing social media items about Black Lives Matter while also campaigning for "social justice," prison reform and higher minimum wages.
 Leading Muslim clerics are to be found praising Malcolm X as "our prince," and protesting Trump's immigration plans at the southern border.
 And a few Muslim campaigners even express solidarity with transgender and "queer" activists, and publicly dream, as the prominent Islamist-linked activist Linda Sarsour puts it, of "a world free of anti-black racism, islamophobia, xenophobia, antisemitism, homophobia, transphobia, ableism, ageism, sexism, and misogyny."

 Standing against the march of progress, Aykol observes, is a minority group of "conservative" Muslim clerics.
-He quotes a few from extreme Salafi circles, but there is in fact a broad array of contending ideas among America's Sunni Muslims – and its Islamists – on the question of whether progressivist politics poses a threat or provides an opportunity.
+He quotes a few from extreme Salafi circles, but there is in fact a much broader array of contending ideas among America's Sunni Muslims – and its Islamists – on the question of whether progressivist politics poses a threat or affords an opportunity.

 Many of those who oppose the progressive trend are not bearded Wahhabis in Arab dress.
 Ismail Royer, for instance, is a former jihadist who claims to have moderated and now works for the multi-faith Religious Freedom Institute in D.C.
 Although he claims to regard Islam as a "vehicle for social justice," he firmly rejects progressivism, and urges an Islamic alliance with conservative Christian movements – even writing pieces in Christian publications in support of the evangelical opposition to gay marriage.

-Islamists will find a limited degree of sympathy from American evangelicals.
-Sections of the Left, however, have a long history of welcoming Islamist activists into their tent.
-But it is the very eagerness of the Left to co-opt American Islam that concerns certain Islamist movements.
+Islamists will, however, find a limited supply of sympathy from American evangelicals.
+Sections of the Left, meanwhile, have a long history of welcoming Islamist activists into their tent.
+But it is the very eagerness of the Left to co-opt American Islam that concerns certain leading Islamists.

-Traditional Salafi and Wahhabi clerics condemn those modernist Salafis trying to "westernise Islam" by appealing to progressivist impressions of Islam.
-The modernist Salafis use progressive rhetoric about Islamophobia and the Black Lives Matter movement, but also warn about the dangers of support for feminism and homosexuality within Muslim Students Associations.
-And the Muslim Student Associations and their Muslim Brotherhood-founded patrons (when taking a break from those intersectional solidarity marches) debate fractiously whether to "de-platform" either the "regressive" Salafi clerics, or those extra-progressive Muslims who seem just a little too committed to working with Jewish groups or advocating for gay rights.
+Traditional, purist Salafi and Wahhabi clerics condemn those modernist Salafis trying to "westernise Islam" by appealing to progressivist impressions of Islam.
+The modernist Salafis use progressive rhetoric about Islamophobia and the Black Lives Matter movement, but also warn about the dangers of support for feminism and homosexuality within Muslim Students Associations, which are supported and funded by organizations tied to the Muslim Brotherhood.
+Meanwhile, the Muslim Student Associations (when taking a break from those intersectional solidarity marches) debate fractiously whether to "de-platform" either the "regressive" Salafi clerics, or those extra-progressive Muslims who seem just a little too committed to working with Jewish groups or advocating for gay rights.

 But there are many, especially within modernist Salafi networks, who have observed the growth of political activist Islamist movements in America, such as the Muslim Brotherhood or Jamaat-e-Islami, and partly ascribe their success to the adoption of modish political trends.
 Much of the progressivist rhetoric that emanates from these modernist Salafis, however, is manifestly deceitful.

 Other duplicity is more plainly apparent.
-The Texas-based imam Omar Suleiman, for instance, has been an active voice in the protests against the Trump administration's immigration policies.
-Photos of Suleiman (heavily publicized by Suleiman himself), gazing into the eyes of an immigrant child, were acclaimed as "haunting" and "powerful" in national media outlets.
-And yet before an Islamist audience, Suleiman has warned Muslim girls, without condemnation, that if they are "promiscuous" they may be killed by a family member.
+The Texas-based imam Omar Suleiman, for instance, has been an active voice in the protests against the Trump administration's immigration.
+In March 2018, he was arrested at the Capitol after "civil disobedience" to demand "protection for young immigrant Dreamers."
+And yet before an Muslim audience, Suleiman has warned young girls, without condemnation, that if they are "promiscuous" they may be killed by a family member.

-Others have made it clear that non-Muslim progressivists are merely useful idiots.
-As Counter Islamist Grid director Kyle Shideler recently discovered: newly-elected Virginia General Assembly Member Ibraheem Samirah (who was recently exposed as a virulent anti-Semite) has explicitly compared the Islamist alliance with progressivists to the decision of Islam's final prophet "to form treaties with his enemies.
+Others have made it clear that non-Muslim progressivists are dispensable partners.
+As Counter Islamist Grid director Kyle Shideler recently discovered: newly-elected Virginia General Assembly Member Ibraheem Samirah (who was recently exposed as a virulent anti-Semite) has explicitly compared the Islamist alliance with progressivists to the decision of the Islamic prophet Muhammad "to form treaties with his enemies.
 He had to form alliances with people who weren't necessarily believers of his message, who would later on become people who would be his enemies."
 (Samirah also served as a senior campaign official for freshman Michigan Congresswoman Rashida Tlaib)

 Sam Westrop is Director of Islamist Watch, a project of the Middle East Forum.